micropython/oofatfs/src/00readme.txt

   _MCU_ENDIAN

   This is the most impotant option that depends on the processor architecture.
-  When target device corresponds to either or both of following terms, the _MCU_ENDIAN must be set to 2 to force FatFs to access FAT structure in byte-by-byte.
-If not the case, this can be set to 1 for good code efficiency.
+  When the target device corresponds to either or both of following terms, the _MCU_ENDIAN must be set to 2 to force FatFs to access FAT structure in byte-by-byte.
-  The initial value is 0 (must be set to 1 or 2 properly).

   - Muti-byte integers (short, long) are stored in Big-Endian.
   - Address miss-aligned memory access results in an incorrect behavior.

+  If not the case, this can be set to 1 for good code efficiency.
+The initial value is 0. (must be set to 1 or 2 properly)

   _FS_READONLY

-  When application program does not require any write function, _FS_READONLY can be set to 1 to eliminate writing code to reduce module size.
+  When application program does not require any write function, _FS_READONLY can be set to 1 to eliminate writing code to reduce the module size.
 This setting should be reflected to configurations of low level disk I/O module if available.
-The initial value is 0 (R/W).
+The initial value is 0.
+(Read and Write)

   _FS_MINIMIZE

   When application program requires only file read/write function, _FS_MINIMIZE can be defined to eliminate some functions to reduce the module size.
-The initial value is 0 (full function).
+The initial value is 0. (full function)

   _DRIVES